 Alternatively, these findings may accurately reflect the state of the field.
 Survivorship care is fragmented, and there are gaps in this area.
 There is ongoing work to develop and implement national standards.
 For example, the National Cancer Institute (NCI) recently offered supplemental grants to support the assessment and enhancement of survivorship care.
+Findings of the state of the state

 Additionally, relevant post-diagnosis supports for AIAN women with breast cancer may be present in cancer treatment settings that were outside of WSIPP's assignment scope because they are not state- or tribal-led organizations.
-For example, the Huntsman Cancer Institute at the University of Utah-an NCI-designated Cancer Center-hosts American Indian Patient Navigators who provide a range of support to patients and families.
+For example, the Huntsman Cancer Institute at the University of Utah-an NCI-designated Cancer Center-hosts American Indian Patient Navigators who provide a range of support to patients and families.98